 When it comes to convenient retainer options, it’s hard to beat the permanent retainer.
 Bonded directly behind your teeth, permanent retainers keep teeth in place 24 hours a day.
 This allows patients to live their lives without worrying about wearing a retainer at night or removing—and keeping track of it—throughout the day.

 If you are about to finish your orthodontic treatment or are looking for a new retainer, Beverly Hills Orthodontics is your home for permanent retainer care.
-Located in Beverly Hills/Century City, Toluca Lake, Alhambra, and Downtown Los Angeles, BHO has multiple locations to make your life easier.
+Located in Beverly Hills, Studio City, Alhambra, or Downtown LA, BHO has multiple locations to make your life easier.
 Contact us today to schedule a consultation and discuss your retainer options!

 Have more permanent retainer questions?
 Call or text us at 310-785-0770 or visit our contact page to book an appointment.